 After the highway robbery, I decided it was time to return to Taiwan.
 A few days later, I used the open ticket to return.
 I decided to go to Taipei (Taiwan’s capital in the north) instead of Taichung.
 I considered finding another teaching job, but after another week or so, decided against it.
 I finally gave my parents a call and told them to expect me home in a few days.
 I hadn’t been to New Jersey in almost two years.
 New Jersey was my Scarlett O’Hara’s Tara.

 In New Jersey, I fully stabilized and felt quite grounded.
-I only looked for temporary work, thinking that I would later return to Taiwan in better shape and finish the continuing studies that I started.
+I only looked for temporary work, thinking that I would later return to Taiwan when I was in a better mental state.